 “It’s difficult to be away from family in another culture and language, but the fans and my teammates help me to succeed and have a better life by pushing me day by day.”

-Difficult seems like an understatement when describing the departure of everything and everyone you know to pursue a career as a professional footballer in a foreign country at just 19 years old, but the left-footed Colombian is now thriving in America, and Kansas City:
+Difficult seems like a monumental understatement when describing the departure of everything and everyone you know to pursue a career as a professional footballer in a foreign country at just 19 years old, but the left-footed Colombian is now thriving in Kansas City:

 “I love Kansas City.
-At first it was hard to change from my life in Colombia to life here, but now I feel very good and love this city a lot.”
+At first it was hard to change from my life in Colombia to life here, but now I feel very comfortable and I really love this city a lot.”

 Jimmy Medranda initially joined the MLS club in 2013 on loan, but it didn’t take long for management to sign the 19-year-old Colombian talent to a permanent deal.
 In his four seasons with Sporting Kansas City, Medranda has played roles in all three areas of the pitch.
 A highly versatile and technical talent, you might have seen his incredible strike from outside the box against rivals Houston Dynamo last October.